JdeRobot/RoboticsAcademy/docs/InstructionsForDevelopers.md

 <a name="docker-compose"></a>
 ### Using Docker compose (Recommended for Windows users)

+__*NOTE*__: If you are following this tutorial as a Windows users, please follow all these steps but using WSL (Linux kernel for Windows).
+Please visit the next [link](https://learn.microsoft.com/en-us/windows/wsl/install) in case you don't have WSL installed.

 Docker Compose is a tool for defining and running multi-container applications.
 It is the key to unlocking a streamlined and efficient development and deployment experience.
 Compose makes easy to manage services, networks, and volumes in a single, comprehensible YAML configuration file.
 Then, with a single command, you create and start all the services from your configuration file.
 In this YAML file we provide all the configurations needed for a smooth development experience, mainly ports and volumes.
 This method works by binding your local folder to the appropiate place inside a RoboticsBackend container, where all the dependencies are installed.

 The steps for setting up a development environment using Docker Compose are: